kellymurray/tiny-pokedex/README.md

 # tiny-pokedex
-a tiny pokedex using the pokeapi
+a tiny pokedex using the pokeapi, vuejs, and skeleton